Interim Report 2020-01-01 – 2020-06-3028 August, 2020

-Cereno Scientific’s unique concept is to develop a drug (CS1) based on the body’s own intelligent defence systems against blood clots.
-Cereno Scientific considers that the company’s concept is unique because there are currently no clinical therapies that optimise the body’s clot dissolving system (the fibrinolytic system) that is triggered when blood clotting (coagulation) begins after a vascular injury has occurred.
+Cereno Scientific’s first drug candidate, CS1, is based on the body’s own intelligent defence systems against blood clots.
+Cereno Scientific is convinced that the company’s concept is unique because there are currently no clinical therapies that optimise the body’s clot dissolving system, the fibrinolytic system, that is triggered when blood clotting (coagulation) begins after a vascular injury has occurred.

 CS1 is expected to provide an opportunity for effective preventive treatment of blood clots and a lower risk of bleeding than is the case with today’s treatments with blood-thinning drugs.

-Documentation of the effect on risk markers can be found in experimental studies, early human studies and clinical studies.
-Preventive effect against thrombosis has also been demonstrated in in vivo studies in animals.
+CS1 has documented effect on risk markers in experimental studies and early human studies.
+Preventive effect against thrombosis has been demonstrated in in vivo studies in animals.
 Indication of clinical preventive effect against heart attacks and stroke has been shown in several large independent epidemiological studies.
 The first clinical study with CS1 showed positive results regarding safety, desirable pharmacokinetic properties and effect on a biomarker for the risk of thrombosis.
 Data shows that treatment with CS1 significantly lowers PAI-1 levels.
 PAI-1 is the factor that inhibits t-PA, which is the substance the body itself uses to dissolve blood clots.